-In addition to the Mobility and Transport Microcensus (MTMC) the ARE conducts a stated preference (SP) survey to gather data on people’s choices with regard to mode of transport and route.
+In addition to the Mobility and Transport Microcensus (MTMC) the ARE conducts a stated preference (SP) survey to gather data on people’s choices with regard to mode of transport, route and, starting from 2020, departure/arrival time.
 The data gathered in this way is used to arrive at a better understanding of these choices.
 It is also needed as a basis for transport modelling.

 Stated preference data provides information on individual interviewees’ preferences in hypothetical situations, thereby enabling an evaluation of:

 - options which are not yet available; it also enables researchers to identify the effect on preferences of factors which vary little in real life, such as the cost of a trip over a given distance; and

 - characteristics which are closely linked, such as the cost of a trip and the distance it covers.

 Stated preference data nonetheless has one obvious drawback: what respondents say they would do as part of a survey does not necessarily correspond with what they do in reality.
 To mitigate this problem, and to give respondents the most realistic context possible, the hypothetical situations of the declared preference questionnaire were based on trips they had actually made in the past.
 This was achieved by selecting respondents for the stated preference survey from among those who took part in the MTMC survey.

 Furthermore, the statistical models that were developed, termed ‘discrete choice models’, used both the stated preference data and the MTMC data, which are referred to as ‘revealed preference’ (RP) data, together.
 They thus take into account the genuine preferences expressed in the MTMC survey.